 - Your ability to bring a Wangaratta- wide perspective to the policy development process.

 - Briefly, outline your lived experience with diversity, either directly or indirectly, i.e. through a workplace, community group, etc.

 - June 2023 - Review of draft policy prior to the brainstorming session.

-- July 2023 – Attendance at one of 2 hour in-person brain-storming session at the Rural City of Wangaratta offices.
+- July 2023 – Attendance at 2 hour in-person brain-storming session at the Rural City of Wangaratta offices.
 Refreshments provided.

 - August 2023 - Review of the revised policy before being presented to Council

 - In addition the working group will have regular meetings every two months.